About Real Car Tips

 How to Complete Paperwork and Payment

 Most private car sales go smoothly.
-Just use a little common sense, follow our guide, and you should be good to go whether you're a buyer or seller.
+Just use a little common sense, follow my guide, and you should be good to go whether you're a buyer or seller.

 The paperwork and payment are easiest when the seller owes no money on the vehicle and already has the title in hand.
 But even if this is not the case, there are certain precautions you can take which offer protection no matter the situation.